apache/hudi/website/docs/querying_data.md

 For MERGE_ON_READ table, in order to query hudi table as a streaming, you need to add option `'read.streaming.enabled' = 'true'`, when querying the table, a Flink streaming pipeline starts and never ends until the user cancel the job manually.
-You can specify the start commit with option `read.streaming.start-commit` and source monitoring interval with option `read.streaming.check-interval`.
+You can specify the start commit with option `read.start-commit` and source monitoring interval with option `read.streaming.check-interval`.

 ### Streaming Query